 Students may pursue the Master's degree under either Plan A or Plan B. Plan A requires the completion of 20 credits of acceptable coursework and 10 credits of thesis.
 Under Plan B, a 4 credit project and 26 credits of acceptable coursework must be completed.
 Master's candidates must take an oral comprehensive exam near the completion of their graduate program.
 Required curriculum will be tailored to the needs and interests of each student in consultation with their graduate advisor and advisory committee.

-A Ph.D. student must complete a minimum of 35 dissertation credits and a minimum of either 25 credits of coursework beyond the Bachelor's degree or 10 credits of coursework beyond the Master's degree.
+A Ph.D. student must complete 60 credits.
+This will include a mix of dissertation credits and graduate-level coursework credits.
+The exact proportion of credits will be determined for each student by their advisory committee.
 Accepted students will be assigned an advisory committee upon entering the program to assist them in tailoring a curriculum that best fits their educational needs, research interests, and career plans.

 Plan A (thesis option) Master's degree students gain research experience through their thesis and are expected to submit the results of their thesis work to at least one journal or conference.
 Plan B (project option) Master's degree students gain some research experience in the context of their project.
 Ph.D. students will gain research experience through their doctoral work, journal or conference submissions, and attending conferences

 Graduate research will be performed primarily in the laboratory of the student’s thesis advisor.
 Additional facilities will be available from the department and in laboratories collaborating with the student’s advisor.
 Cell Biology and Neuroscience is dually housed in the 5th floor of Leon Johnson Hall and in the basement of Lewis Hall.